chrhodes/VNCOffice/README.md

 ### SupportTools_Visio

 SupportTools_Visio is reflective of the latest thinking.
 Visio did not support TaskPanes and I moved to WPF windows to host commands along with the Ribbon.
 If you like Visio there is some cool stuff here.
+Along the way I learned Prism so you will see a lot of Prism WPF in the UI along with module support.

+#### Interesting Things

+When I get some time I will call out things that turned out well or at least I learned a lot from implementing.

 ### VisioTemplates